syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-TreeView/TreeNodeAdv-Features.md

 ### LabelEdit

 Indicates whether the label text of the tree nodes can be edited.
 By default, it is false .
 To edit the node,LabelEdit property must be set as true.
 BeforeEdit event occurs before a node gets into edit node.
-For further details refer [editing event] (https://help.syncfusion.com/windowsforms/multicolumntreeview/multicolumntreeview-events#node-editing).
+For further details refer [editing event](https://help.syncfusion.com/windowsforms/multicolumn-treeview/multicolumntreeview-events#node-editing).